DECnet-Plus

 DECnet for OpenVMS offers the following features:

-- Network Resource Access.
-File Access — File access is supported to and from remote DECnet systems using RMS.
-User programs can sequentially read, create, and delete files on a remote node.
-Record Access — User programs can perform record level operations such as GET, PUT, UPDATE, DELETE, FIND, and REWIND to access and modify files residing on a remote OpenVMS node.
-In addition to sequential access to a file, several other access methods are supported through RMS using DECnet for OpenVMS.
-These methods include random access by relative record number, random access by key value, random access by Record File Address (RFA), and block I/O access by virtual block number.
+- Record Access — User programs can perform record level operations, such as GET, PUT, UPDATE, DELETE, FIND, and REWIND, to access and modify files residing on a remote OpenVMS node.
+In addition to sequential access to a file, DECnet allows for random access by relative record number, random access by key value, random access by Record File Address (RFA), and block I/O access by virtual block number.

 - Proxy Access.
 Remote users can have access to up to 15 proxy accounts on a specific remote system.
-One proxy account should be designated as the default proxy account on the remote system.

 - Command Language File Management.
 Most OpenVMS Digital Command Language (DCL) commands can be used to perform network file operations: ANALYZE, APPEND, BACKUP, CLOSE, CONVERT, COPY, CREATE, DELETE, DIFFERENCES, DIRECTORY, DUMP, OPEN, PRINT, PURGE, READ, SEARCH, SUBMIT, TYPE, and WRITE.
 The DCL command EXCHANGE/NETWORK, allowing for the transfer of files to or from heterogeneous systems, is available.
-This command gives users the option to transfer file types between MS-DOS®, UNIX, and OpenVMS systems regardless of record semantics.
-Unlike the COPY command, which preserves file and record organization during a file transfer, this command enables the user to modify file and record attributes during file transfer.

 - Downline Task Loading.
 Initial task images for loadable systems can be stored on OpenVMS file system devices and loaded into remote nodes.
 Programs already executing on loadable remote systems can be check-pointed to the host OpenVMS file system and later restored to main memory in the remote node.
-These features simplify the operation of network systems that do not have mass storage devices.
-This facility is not supported over asynchronous lines.

 - Upline Dumping.
 Memory images of adjacent nodes connected by DECnet can be written or dumped into a file on an OpenVMS system.
 This facility helps the system manager in fault isolation on a remote system.
-This facility is also supported for VSI server products.
-This facility is not supported over asynchronous lines.

 Latest Version